The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Turkey: Karen Fedorko Sefer of Sea

 Meals worth the splurge

-I can arrange an private BBQ on the white sandy beach at the Mandarin Oriental, steps from the water’s edge and with the most spectacular view of the seaside; choose your favorite meats or fish for the grill.
+Karen can arrange a private BBQ on the white sandy beach at the Mandarin Oriental, steps from the water’s edge and with the most spectacular view of the seaside; choose your favorite meats or fish for the grill.

 Midye dolma, mussels stuffed with rice, raisins, tomatoes, pine nuts, and spices galore.
 Pair with a glass of champagne.

 What to See and Do

 Bozburun, a small seaside town near Marmaris.
 You can sail from bay to bay in the beautiful clear waters, stopping into sweet little restaurants and the Dionysos Hotel, a set of stone buildings (including a Decleor spa) in the hills overlooking Bozburun Bay.
 While there, try the region’s famous mountain-pine honey and make a stop at the Kumlubak Yacht Club for a delicious meal in a beautiful seaside setting.

 Marmaris Town.
 Stay away from the touristy harbor and town, with its noisy streets and rowdy nightclubs.